WenhangBao/DRL-Collaboration-and-Competition/README.md

 ### Scripts

-model.py defines the neural network architecture for Actor and Critic networks. ddpg_agent.py defines the agent object.
-Tennis.ipynb describes the training process of this multi-agent environment using ddpg algorithm.
+model.py defines the neural network architecture for Actor and Critic networks. <br/>
+ddpg_agent.py defines the agent object. <br/>
+Tennis.ipynb describes the training process of this multi-agent environment using ddpg algorithm. <br/>
+checkpoint_actor0.5.pth and checkpoint_critic0.5.pyh are the model weights for the Actor and Critic networks, respectively which achieves average score of +0.5 over 100 epidoses.